numbereself/caracAL/README.md

 ## First run and configuration

 When you first run caracAL it will ask you for your login credentials to adventure.land.
-After you have sucessfully entered them it will ask you to choose a realm and which characters to start.
-Finally it will ask you if you want to use the bot monitoring panel, and if you answer that with yes also what port you want it to be on.
+After you have sucessfully entered them it will ask you which characters to start and in which realm.
+Finally it will ask you if you want to use the bot monitoring panel, and if you answer that with yes also if you want a minimap and what port you want it to be on.
 Once these questions are answered caracAL will generate a file config.js for you, containing the information you just entered.
 The characters you specified will immediately be loaded into caracAL and start farming crabs using the script example.js.

 ### config.js